Jordan-Boulton1/woof-wash-grooming/README.md

 To follow best practice, wireframes were developed for mobile, tablet, and desktop sizes.
 I've used [Figma](https://www.figma.com/) to design my site wireframes.

-## Wireframes

-To follow best practice, wireframes were developed for mobile, tablet, and desktop sizes.
-I've used [Figma](https://www.figma.com/) to design my site wireframes.

 ### Mobile Wireframes

 <details>